SamuelRocca85/Catppuccin-Mailspring-Theme/README.md

 ![](./screenshot/theme.png)

-## Installing
+## Installing Theme

-Creating a new theme in Mailspring is easy!
+Installing a new theme in Mailspring is easy!
 Here's how you can do it.

 1. Download the project files

-2. Open Mailspring  and install the theme by going to `Mailspring > Install New Theme...` and selecting the directory.
+2. Open Mailspring  and install the theme by going to `Mailspring > Edit > Install New Theme...` and selecting the theme directory.

 ## Structure
 ```